HaoxuanXU1024/HaoxuanXU1024.github.io/index.md

 ## Company Introduction

-**Cubic are a smart connected vehicle manufacturing company based on autonomous driving and vehicle-to-everything (V2X) technology.
+**Cubic is a smart connected vehicle manufacturing company based on autonomous driving and vehicle-to-everything (V2X) technology.
 Our mission is to address the urban commuting challenges of the future in the field of intelligent transportation.
 We aspire to become a leading force in the autonomous driving industry, and we embrace the values of social responsibility,  people-oriented approach, and sustainable development.
 Inspired by modular cubic elements, we have named our company "Cubic Modular Intelligent Vehicles Ltd.," combining intelligent connected vehicles as our core focus.**

 <img src="images/car.png" width = "750" height = "" alt="car" align=center />